-As a believer of Winston Churchill’s saying, “We shape our buildings; thereafter they shape us,” Mr. Ro is a strong advocate of design and research that improves the interconnectivity between architecture, culture, spirituality, ecology, and human experience.
+As a believer of Winston Churchill’s saying, “We shape our buildings; thereafter they shape us,” Professor Ro is a strong advocate of design and research that improves the interconnectivity between architecture, culture, spirituality, ecology, and human experience.
 At the Catholic University of America, for instance, he was awarded the Magi Endowment for the Liturgical Arts to advance his research on the phenomenological experience of sacred architecture through evidence-based design.
-Mr. Ro helps bridge the gap between theory and practice through design research and post-occupancy evaluation.
 His theoretical works and research have been published in Arquitecturas del Sur (Chile), Carbon-Neutral Architectural Design, Architectural Research Centers Consortium, Márgenes Arquitectura (Spain), Ambiances Network (France), Environmental Design Research Association, and in the Journal of Comparative Theology at Harvard Divinity School.

 Professor Ro currently serves as the Vice President of the Institute of Classical Architecture and Art Utah Chapter.
 He serves on a number of academic committees, such as the University Editorial Board, NAAB Task Force, and as the Architect Licensing Advisor.
 He has also served for several years as a peer reviewer for the Architecture, Culture, Spirituality Forum.